- Instructions for Form 1120-SF - Introductory Material

 Increase in penalty for failure to file.

-For returns required to be filed after December 31, 2015, the minimum penalty for failure to file a return that is over 60 days late has increased to the smaller of the tax due or $205.
+The minimum penalty for failure to file a return that is over 60 days late has increased to the smaller of the tax due or $210.
 See Late filing of return, later.

 Use Form 1120-SF to report transfers received, income earned, deductions claimed, distributions made, and to figure the income tax liability of a designated or qualified settlement fund.